sendgrid/sendgrid-csharp/TROUBLESHOOTING.md

 <a name="request-body"></a>
 ## Viewing the Request Body

-When debugging or testing, it may be useful to exampine the raw request body to compare against the [documented format](https://sendgrid.com/docs/API_Reference/api_v3.html).
+When debugging or testing, it may be useful to examine the raw request body to compare against the [documented format](https://sendgrid.com/docs/API_Reference/api_v3.html).

 You can do this right before you call `var response = await client.SendEmailAsync(msg);` like so: